 As you may have guessed, exhaust silencers are subjected to large temperature swings (diesel engines produce exhaust gas temperatures in the 800°-1200°F range).
 These temperatures, combined with the frequent start/stop exercise cycle of generators, already create a serious challenge to the exterior paint used on carbon steel silencers.
 It is not uncommon to see poor quality paint that flakes off after a few engine start/stop cycles.
 If your installation is surrounded by a corrosive environment (think water treatment plants, chemical plants or coastal installations), rust will be a serious threat, and you should already be planning to have all exposed exhaust components built in 100% stainless steel.

 Want to avoid rust but don’t have the budget for stainless steel?
 Whenever possible, consider installing the exhaust silencer indoors.
 This will help in the aesthetics department and will make the architect very happy.
 When installing indoors, space is critical, but be aware that newer silencer designs allow low profile installations, even when the overhead clearance is very limited.
-If you are concerned about the high temperatures, be sure to look at internally-insulated models, or consider external insulation such as thermal wraps for any component that might present a hazard to personnel.
+If you are concerned about the high temperatures, be sure to look at internally-insulated models, or consider external insulation such as removable thermal wraps for any component that might present a hazard to personnel.

 Emissions and stationary engines

 New engines furnished by the major manufacturers in the U.S. should already be certified to meet the applicable EPA regulations concerning air quality.
 However, be aware that local regulations may go beyond these national standards.
 If the generators are run frequently, your client may also encounter complaints from nearby residents claiming to be affected by smoke or fumes.
 Whenever you feel that your project may require more than is required by the national standards, be sure to consult with the engine manufacturer, or with an expert in diesel engine exhaust emissions.
-There are plenty of well-established technologies available to control carbon monoxide (CO), nitrous oxides (NOx) and/or hydrocarbons.
+There are plenty of well-established technologies available to control carbon monoxide (CO), nitrous oxides (NOx) and/or soot.
 With the right advice, you can navigate this area with confidence and full adherence to the law (what is the law?).

 Keep it low profile!